kojiishi/snap-height/README.md

 # Other considerations

-Here are a list of things that are more complicated than the base proposals and there are some unclear issues in the requirements and/or how to design it, but they are considered to have some certain needs.
+Here are a list of things that are more complicated than the base proposals and there are some open issues in the requirements/designs, but they are considered to have some certain needs.

 ## Baseline